nahid/talk/README.md

 ### sendNotificationToUser

 This allows you to quickly send notification to a user.
-Notifications usually will not have a sender (user), because the idea is that notifications are system messages (actions completed, alerts, etc.).
-However, Talk still allows you to specifier a sender if you must.

 **Syntax**